-- Prior experience: if you have previously worked in out of school care or studied school age education and care, you may be eligible for Recognition of Prior Learning or Credit Transfer
+- Prior experience: if you have previously worked in Out of Hours School Care or studied School Age Education and Care, you may be eligible for Recognition of Prior Learning or Credit Transfer

-A nationally recognised qualification in School Age Education and Care is about gaining the skills and knowledge to work with young students outside of school hours and in vacation care programs.
+A nationally recognised qualification in School Age Education and Care is about gaining the skills and knowledge to work with young students Outside of School Hours Care (OHSC) and in vacation care programs.
 You could become…

 - OSHC coordinator

 - vacation care supervisor